E39 M5 / Z8 Vanos

 O-Ring Upgrade Kit

-These high quality O-Rings will last the life of the car and are a great preventative maintenance upgrade.
-The kit includes 16 O-Rings and 2 cover gaskets, enough for both sides.
+These high quality O-Rings will last the life of the car and are a great preventative maintenance upgrade for any model year M5/Z8.
+The kit includes 16 O-Rings and 2 cover plate gaskets, enough for both vanos units.

 Highly recommended for all model years.